jimoneil/Construct-2/README.md

 3.  **SoundBoardTemplate.capx** displays a 2x3 grid of images, which when tapped will play a corresponding sound.
 Pagination is built-in, so you can add additional images (and sounds) beyond the six that are displayed at a given time.

 4.  **EightFacts.capx** is a simple educational app template for which you provide a theme that has eight interesting facts.
 You supply an image, a short fact title and a fact narrative (the latter two in an XML file that's part of the project).

+4.  **Shooter.capx** is a simple shooter app template, it is a side scroller with the enemies appearing from the right and attacking the player on the left.
+The player can move and shoot down the enemies to gain score.
+Health is lost for each enemy not destroyed and for each collision with an enemy.
+The game ends when the player runs out of lives.